sacoefrancis/andela-springboot/README.md

 # Springboot Application

-  This is a simple springboot application whith single api call (/live) for checking the database connection.If the connection is fine it will show message like "Well Done",if the connection is not fine it will show "Maintenance" as a message.The application port number was 8080.
+  This is a simple springboot application whith single api call (/live) for checking the database connection.If the connection is fine it will show message like "Well Done",otherwise it will show "Maintenance" as a message.

 ----------------------------------------------------------------------------------------------------------------------------------------------
 # Deploying with GitHub Actions